Video Recordings

 Protect Your Home Videos Before They’re Lost Forever

 Video tapes were never designed to last forever.
-Over time, the magnetic coating that holds the picture and sound starts to break down, causing colours to fade, images to become unstable, and sound to distort.
-The longer they are left, the more likely they are to deteriorate.
+Over time, the magnetic coating that holds the picture and sound begins to deteriorate, causing colours to fade, images to become unstable, and sound to distort.
+The longer they are left, the more likely they are to degrade beyond recovery.

-Storage also plays a big part.
-Tapes kept in damp or humid places can develop mould, which makes recovery of the video much more difficult and, in some cases, may cause permanent damage.
+Storage conditions also play a part.
+Tapes kept in damp or humid places can develop mould, making recovery of the video more difficult and sometimes causing permanent damage.

-When we transfer your recordings, the final digital video will reflect the condition of the original tape.
-Any damage, wear, or age-related issues are usually carried over.
-However, digitising now will preserve your recordings in their current state and prevent further loss.
+When we transfer your recordings, the final digital video reflects the condition of the original tape.
+Any existing wear or age-related damage remains visible, but digitising now preserves your footage in its current state and prevents further deterioration.

-Once transferred, your memories are safe in a digital format that can be copied, backed up, and shared without any further loss of quality — something that’s not possible with the original tapes.
+Once transferred, your memories are safe in a digital format that can be copied, backed up, and shared without any further loss of quality.

 • Camcorder Tapes